Divergent-Insights/dbt-dataquality/README.md

 - Creating and populating simple dbt models to report on `dbt source freshness` and `dbt tests`
   - Raw logging data is modelled downstream and contextualised for reporting purposes

-- Bonus - it provides a ready-to-go Power BI report built on top the dbt models to showcase how this data can be used
+- Bonus - it provides a ready-to-go Power BI dashboard built on top the dbt models created by the package to showcase all features

 ---